N44TS/nugget/README.md

 ## Conclusion

-Nugget is an attempt to build the Web3 version of "your data, your choice, your cut" for women's health — genuinely private by architecture, not by policy promise, with real money changing hands in a way no single party fully controls.
+I reaslied Nugget might be a Web3 version of "your data, your choice, your cut" for women's health — but private by architecture instead of policy promise, with real money changing hands in a way no single party fully controls.
 The core loop, from an anonymous cycle log to a Chainlink-verified payout, works end to end today.
 Nobody — not me, not a hacker, not even Chainlink — ever needs to see a list connecting a real person to their health data to make the payment happen.
 The blockchain only ever sees one sealed envelope, and individual stubs being redeemed against it.

 ## How it works chart
 <img width="250" height="160" alt="Image" src="https://github.com/user-attachments/assets/8b34d46b-d805-4535-8cc6-2489bd67dc5a" />